top of page

 Begin right now.

-Here is a story that holds a gentle reminder.
+Here is a story that carries a gentle reminder.

-I knew a writer who carried stories she longed to share.
-For years, she wrote and rewrote, compiled and revised, always searching for the perfect words, the perfect mood, the perfect day, even the perfect year to finally release them.
+I knew a writer who had stories she longed to share.
+For years, she wrote and rewrote, compiled and revised, always searching for the perfect words, the perfect mood, the perfect day, the perfect year to finally release them.

-She believed that waiting would somehow make it easier or make the writing better.
-But it did not.
-Time passed, and the stories remained on unpublished pages.
-Some stayed locked inside of her, growing heavier with time, pressing to be heard.
+She believed that waiting would make it easier or make the writing better.
+It did not.
+Time passed.
+The stories remained on unpublished pages.
+Some stayed locked inside her, growing heavier, pressing to be heard.

 Let it be messy.